Nintendo Switch was launched at a time when mobile gaming was beginning to take a formidable shape.

 Create a dump of your game’s discs and dump them into a ROM file.
 Citra has a detailed tutorial on doing the same using free software.

 Many people download Nintendo switch games from online places.
 They can land you in trouble with the local authorities.

 Over to You

-Nintendo Switch is amongst the few modern consoles of recent times that have proper emulators for it.
+Nintendo Switch is among the few modern consoles of recent times that have proper emulators.
 The updates are pushed out periodically, and the compatibility continues to get by the clock.

-You can continue to try your luck for playing your favorite Switch game as the compatibility gets better.
+You can continue to try your luck to play your favorite Switch game as the compatibility gets better.